kellylyke/whatshappening/ProjectPlan.md

 - [x] Review and incorporate any feedback from Checkpoint 2.
 - [x] Add update functionality in jsp for user data
 - [x] Build the search jsp
-- [ ] Build the user preferences add/update/delete jsp
+- [x] Build the user preferences add/update/delete jsps

 ### Week 8

 - [ ] Create unit tests
 - [ ] Create admin directory
-- [ ] Add delete functionality in jsp for user preferences
+- [x] Add delete functionality in jsp for user preferences
-- [ ] Set up API
+- [x] Set up API
 - [x] Prepare for Checkpoint 3: Deployed to AWS, at least one JSP that displays data from the database is implemented.
 - [x] Code review

 ### Week 9
-- [ ] Add password reset/reminder functionality
+- [ ] ~~Add password reset/reminder functionality~~
-- [ ] Review and incorporate feedback from Checkpoint 3.
+- [x] Review and incorporate feedback from Checkpoint 3.

 ### Week 10